 Black bears are primarily associated with the chaparral and pine-oak woodlands habitat types.
 Gambel oak thickets (in years with good acorn production) are good places to check.
 Glassing oak thickets is difficult and the use of predator calls can enhance your probability of success.
-During some years, black bears can be located in the desert scrub habitat where thick stands of prickly pear cactus are found.
+During some years, black bears can be located in the desert scrub habitat where thick stands of prickly pear cactus are found and when the pear ripen later in the year.
 Prickly pear flats can often provide excellent glassing and stalking opportunities for bear hunters.
 Look for prickly pear flats that extend up brushy slopes.
-This situation provides bears with good feeding sites adjacent to cover to retire to.
+This situation provides bears with good feeding sites adjacent to cover to bed down in.
 Later in the fall, Try hunting both high and low elevation types of habitat if you are having trouble-locating bears in one or the other.
 Be sure and call the Bear line (1-800-970-BEAR) to make sure the season has not closed due to the female harvest objective being reached before you go.

 |Primary Game Species/ Hunting Month(s)|